juangamnik/swift-evolution/proposals/XXXX-enhanced-existentials.md

 For the constraints test, duplicate constraints are discarded (e.g. an associated type is required to conform to both a parent and child protocol); any constraints specific to a parent protocol's associated types are given to the most specific child when that protocol is discarded.

-The ordering or presence of nested `Any` requirements is irrelevant; any existential with nested `Any` requirements can be 'flattened' into an exactly equivalent existential without any nested `Any` requirements.
+The ordering or presence of nested existential requirements is irrelevant.

 ### Ordering

 A type `A` is a *subtype* of another type `B` iff `B` can be used anywhere `A` can without changing the semantics of the program.
 If, according to the rules outlined below, two non-equivalent types `A` and `B` seem like they would be subtypes of each other (e.g. some rules make `A` a subtype of `B`, and others vice versa), they are not related at all, unless they are equivalent.

 Note that for the sake of the descriptions below, any concrete class is considered a subclass of `class`.
-Therefore, `P<MyClass, Protocol1>` is a subtype of `P<class, Protocol1>`.
+Therefore, `MyClass & Protocol1` is a subtype of `class & Protocol1`.
 Also, `Child : Parent` for all type relationships below.

-* A concrete type that satisfies an existential's requirements is a subtype of that existential. `String` can be used anywhere an `Any<Streamable>` can.
+* A concrete type that satisfies an existential's requirements is a subtype of that existential. `String` can be used anywhere an `Streamable` can.

 * Existential type `A` is a subtype of existential type `B` if and only if `A` imposes requirements that are at least equivalent to those of `B`.
 This includes class requirements, protocol requirements, and constraints on associated types.